pivorodrigues/devopstips/acsa.md

 - Troubleshoot the application.
 Is it the Web Server or Database Server?

 - If you need the IPv4 address of your end user, look for the **X-Forwarded-For** header.

+- Instances monitored by ELB are reported as: InService or OutofService.

+- Healthchecks check the instance health by talking to it.

+- Load Balancers have their own DNS name.
+You are never given an IP address.

+- Read the ELB FAQ for all the AWS Load Balancers, because, the exam has about 10 questions of Load Balancing.

+#